Applications for project information memoranda (PIMs)

 Matters for consideration

-The territorial authority must advise the New Zealand Historic Places Trust within five days (not five working days) of receiving a PIM application that affects a registered historic place, historic area, waahi tapu or waahi tapu area.
+The territorial authority must advise the Heritage New Zealand/Pouhere Taonga within 5 days (not 5 working days) of receiving a PIM application that affects a registered historic place, historic area, tapu or waahi tapu that has been entered on the New Zealand Heritage List/Rārangi Kōrero.
 This only applies where a PIM has not previously been issued for the building work.

 Recommendations